Behavioral Strategy

 Governments spend fortunes asking people what they think.
 Almost nobody asks why they do what they do.

 Polling.
 Focus groups.
 Agency retainers.
 Campaign consultants.
 The traditional playbook for civic engagement costs a fortune and often misses the point entirely.
+It doesn't prove to be successful over time.
+Make a change, you will find success.

 The question isn't what do people think.
 It's what will make them move.
 What will get them to show up to a meeting, donate a meal, cast a vote, hold a leader accountable.
 That's not a communications problem.
-It's a behavioral one.
+It's a motivational and behavioral one.

 For The Right Reasons replaces the bloated research-and-agency model with something sharper: a board-certified behavioral analyst with twenty years of experience reading people — and knowing exactly what it takes to shift them.